-The Parent’s Guide to Surviving Exam Results…
+The Parents’ Guide to Surviving Exam Results…

 ...because it's not just the kids who are bricking it on GSCE and A level results days this year!

-I’d suggest reading two books by Dr Russ Harris The Happiness Gap and The Confidence Gap, both of which offer a number of techniques to rein in your mind and not act on your own anxieties, and will help you not to shoot the messenger!
-When you’re 80 years old reflecting over your life do you think your child’s A level results will feature highly in your memory or that high A levels predict happiness in your child’s forties and fifties?
-If the answer is no, pause for a moment – recognise that your ‘evolutionary’ mind is warning you of something that dangerous (which is fine) but that you don’t need to react to right at that moment.
-A perspective shift is helpful in these cases and the chances are that a few hours later, or the next morning, things will be a bit less raw.
+I’d suggest reading two books by Dr Russ Harris – The Happiness Gap and The Confidence Gap – both of which offer a number of techniques to rein in your mind and not act on your own anxieties, and will help you not to shoot the messenger!
+When you’re 80 years old and reflecting on your life, do you think your child’s A-level results will feature highly in your memory?
+Or that high A-level grades predict happiness in your child’s 40s and 50s?
+If the answer is no, pause for a moment – recognise that your ‘evolutionary’ mind is warning you of something dangerous (which is fine) but that you don’t need to react to that perceived threat at that moment.
+A perspective shift is helpful in these cases and the chances are that a few hours later, or by the next morning, things will be a bit less raw.”

 It’s OK for them to be grumpy

-If your child has had a bad set of exam results and is is angry, grumpy, a bit rude or non-communicative, try not to take it personally – half the time this is just normal adolescent behaviour anyway!
-Give your child some space to come to terms with their results and acknowledge that it’s a difficult time for them They will be speaking to their friends, and will probably turn to them as much for support as you, so if they’re on their phone all the time try not to get frustrated – hard though it is for us, this is how young people relate to and connect with others – they’re not necessarily playing computer games and zoning out.
+“If your child has had a disappointing set of exam results and is is angry, grumpy, a bit rude or non-communicative, try not to take it personally – half the time this is just normal adolescent behaviour anyway.
+Give your child some space to come to terms with their results and acknowledge that it’s a difficult time for them.
+They will be speaking to their friends and will probably turn to them for support as much as you.
+So, if they’re on their phone all the time try not to get frustrated – hard though it is for us, this is how young people relate to and connect with others.
+They’re not necessarily playing computer games and zoning out.

-If you are finding it hard to talk to an uncommunicative or difficult, find another way to show unconditional love, so that they feel supported at home.
+“If you are finding it hard to talk to an uncommunicative or difficult offspring, find another way to show unconditional love so that they feel supported at home.
 It might just be making a dessert they like, buying them something special, making an effort to not force a conversation they don’t want to have.
-Adolescence is period of readjustment for the whole family and when bad exam results also enter the picture, it can feel even more complicated – perhaps both parents and the children will be thinking What will they do?
-Where will they go?’
+Adolescence is period of readjustment for the whole family and when bad exam results also enter the picture, it can feel even more complicated – perhaps both parents and child will be thinking: ‘What will they do?’, ‘Where will they go?’

-Jane Barker, Pyschotherapist and Counsellor, Thame Therapy Clinic
+Jane Barker, pyschotherapist and counsellor, Thame Therapy Clinic

-There are plenty of other options out there if your child hasn’t managed the grades they were hoping for.
-Firstly re-sits – if your child wasn’t far off the grades they were hoping for, you can request for your papers to be remarked.
+“There are plenty of other options out there if your child hasn’t managed the grades they were hoping for.
+Firstly, re-sits: if your child wasn’t far off the grades they were hoping for, you can request for your papers to be remarked.
 You do have to pay but you’ll receive a full refund if you find that the mark has changed.
 It may be possible for your child to re-sit straight away, depending on the education board.